cythral/lambdajection/examples/AwsClientFactories/README.md

 # AWS Client Factories Example

 This example illustrates the use of both the IServiceCollection.UseAwsServices helper and IAwsFactory features.
+It also takes advantage of IDisposable to dispose the AWS client used in the invocation once it is complete.

 ## Files